bitrise-io/devcenter/_articles/en/code-signing/android-code-signing/android-code-signing-using-bitrise-sign-apk-step.md

    * private key password

    ![](/img/android-keystore-file.png)
-6. Click on `Save metadata`.
+6. Click **Save metadata**.

-   When you have successfully uploaded a keystore file in the `ANDROID KEYSTORE FILE` section and you have all the fields filled out, Bitrise will automatically export the following env vars based on your input:
+   When you have successfully uploaded a keystore file to the **ANDROID KEYSTORE FILE** section, Bitrise will automatically export the following Environment Variables based on your input:
    * `$BITRISEIO_ANDROID_KEYSTORE_ALIAS`
    * `$BITRISEIO_ANDROID_KEYSTORE_PASSWORD`
    * `$BITRISEIO_ANDROID_KEYSTORE_PRIVATE_KEY_PASSWORD`
    * `$BITRISEIO_ANDROID_KEYSTORE_URL`

-   Bitrise uses the above env vars and sets them as inputs into the respective fields of the `Android Sign Step`.
-Once the Step runs, it produces a signed APK which will be used as the input value of the `APK or App Bundle file path` field in the `Google Play Deploy` Step.
+   Bitrise uses the above Environment Variables and sets them as inputs into the respective fields of the **Android Sign** Step.
+Once the Step runs, it produces a signed APK which will be used as the input value of the **APK or App Bundle file path** field in the **Google Play Deploy** Step.

 ## Downloading your files

-You can download your files from `GENERIC FILE STORAGE` (for example, your keystore file) using the `File-downloader` Step:
+You can download your files from the **GENERIC FILE STORAGE** (for example, your keystore file) using the **File-downloader** Step:

 An example for downloading a keystore file: